Whistler resort guide - a general overview

 Whistler Mountain Restaurants

-On the mountains you can get good value food but the restaurants themselves are charmless, self-service and with long queues.
-Word of advice, have lunch early to guarantee a seat as usually all restaurants get overcrowded.
+On the mountains you can get good value food but the restaurants themselves are a little charmless, self-service and with long queues on peak weeks.
+A word of advice - have lunch early to guarantee a seat as usually all restaurants get overcrowded.
 On Blackcomb Mountain the Rendezvous has a good selection of food and can seat up to 850.
 Christine's is well worth a visit, it is a table service restaurant and serves excellent food.
 If you like your waffles then you have to go to the Crystal hut at the top of the crystal ridge chair.
 On Whistler, Raven's nest is a deli/cafe, which does great snacks.
 If you like your pizzas then the Chic Pea is worth a visit.
 The Harmony hut specialises in stews and cider, both are very tasty.
 If all you want is a quick on the go snack then you can always go to the snack shacks on both mountains.

 Whistler Apres Ski

 In comparison to other North American resorts, Whistler has a lively apres ski scene.
 The Longhorn and the Garibaldi lift company are popular spots.
 The Dubh Linn Gate Irish pub is worth a visit if you enjoy live music and for the Guinness lover.
 Monk's Grill is also recommended and if you are staying at Creekside then Dusty's is the place to go for good beer and live music.
 Bars and clubs are for over 19 year olds only, so a word of advice, carry age ID.
 Smoking is generally not allowed in bars but most have a smoking area outside and if you are lucky it will be heated.